Vepp1/fortunato/README.md

 ### Content

-- The icons in the footer were taken from [flaticon](https://www.flaticon.com/)
+- The icons used as game buttons were taken from [flaticon](https://www.flaticon.com/)
+- The background belongs to [FreePik](https://www.freepik.com/)
 - W3Schools articles, helped me solve bugs on my project.